 While investigating the mansion, the characters will eventually confront the ruling couple and/or doctor Pollux.
 All three are incapable of seeing the error of their ways.
 The family members see it as natural extension of nobility; the lowborn are resources to be harvested.
 Pollux claims he is on a holy mission to liberate bodily arts from Techmancery.
 Doing things his way is more in touch with nature and holy writings than involving infernal machines, he claims.
 Pollux claims he has mastered arts of immortality and offers to share them with the characters, if they help him with some final experiments.

 Sergio is still – barely – alive and could be saved.
-His parcel is intact; it is the parcel that the characters were sent to find, not the courier himself.
 It is likely the characters want to purge the den of horror with fire and steel.
 Bruno helps them personally.
 Fighting in the mansion is a nightmarish experience, as Pollux releases his “pets” upon the characters.
 In the end, villagers who’ve had enough storm the mansion as unexpected reinforcements.
 It is up to characters if they can prevent the family and Pollux from escaping.

-Of course, the characters might just take the parcel and/or Sergio, leaving the place as it is.
-This could be a source of follow up scenarios, as they try to convince the Shepherds or the Techmancers to investigate or come back with reinforcements.
+Of course, the characters might just take Sergio, leaving the place as it is.
+This could be a source of follow up scenarios, as they try to convince the Techmancers to investigate or come back with reinforcements.

 Combat, Gloom, Religion

 The characters have joined a group of faithful on a pilgrimage to the Holy City.
 The pilgrims have chartered the Gloomship “Jezebel” as their transport.
 Unfortunately the crew are less than honest in their dealings.
 They plan to sell the poor to slavery and hold the rich for ransom.